Brad Templeton Home

 I can't solve all these problems, but in these pages is a proposal to ease some of the pain, particularly of upgrading and backup.

-Whofig is a proposal to arrange the files of an operating system not simply on what function they perform, but on who is responsible for them.
+Whofig proposes a new pattern for arranging the files of an operating system not simply on what function they perform, but on who is responsible for them.

 Many people make changes to the files on a system.
 The users of course, and the "sysadmins" -- the system admistrators for a computer.
 On a PC the user and sysadmin are often the same.
 But in fact there are many more people who make changes.
 At companies, there are sysadmins who manage groups of computers and policies for entire companies.

-But the big hidden group of changers are the people who maintain all the software packages that make up a system, and the builders of the operating system distribution ("distro" in linux terms).
-They don't change your system directly (unless you have auto-updating software) but when you install and upgrade their software, they are effectively doing this.
+The big hidden group of changers are the people who maintain all the software packages that make up a system, and the builders of the operating system distribution ("distro" in linux terms).
+They change your system when you install their software, or when auto-updates happen.
+When these packages keep their configuration in one file, you end up with files being changed concurrently by many different people.

 Of course, whofig can't and won't solve all upgrade problems.
 Upgrades will still break things all the time.
+Configuration choices will go stale and need maintainging to be compatible with new systems.
 But it's a step in the right direction.

 Most of what I will write about will apply to the unix-derived OSs like linux and BSD.
 However, there is no reason this philsophy could not apply some day to Windows or other systems.